dominicparga/osmgraphing/README.md

 ## Credits

 The project started in the mid of 2019 as a student project.
-This page honors the workers and helpers of this project, sorted by their last names.
+This section honors the workers and helpers of this project, sorted by their last names.

 __[Florian Barth][github/lesstat]__
 is the supervisor of the project since beginning and is always helping immediately with his experience and advice.